arkprotocol/templates/README.md

 Join our [discord](https://discord.gg/fVv6Mf9Wr8) and read in “mission” and “about” channels.
 Also visit us on [Twitter](https://twitter.com/arkprotocol).

+IMPORTANT:
+(c) Ark Protocol 2022
+ALL rights reserved.
+No copies, disclosure or forward of all data or any info provided here or by the Ark Protocol team is allowed!
+In case of any doubt contact Ark Protocol on Discord or Twitter.

 ## Mission

 > “We from Ark Protocol believe that an NFT collection should depend solely on its project value and utilities - and must be independent of any specific blockchain.”